-In a small bowl, add the 1 tablespoon of the garam masala, 1 teaspoon of the ground turmeric, and 1/2 teaspoon of the chili powder.
+- In a small bowl, add the 1 tablespoon of the garam masala, 1 teaspoon of the ground turmeric, and 1/2 teaspoon of the chili powder.
 Stir well to create a spice blend.
 Set aside.

-Lay out your cauliflower onto the sheet pan in a single layer.
-Roast for 20-25 minutes.
+- Arrange the cauliflower onto the prepared sheet pan in a single layer.
+Roast the cauliflower for 20-25 minutes.
 Once done, remove from the oven and allow to cool for 20 minutes.

-While the cauliflower cools, prepare the sauce.
-In a large pot, heat a tbsp of vegetable oil over medium-high heat.
-Add the diced red onion, as well as the remaining garlic and ginger, and sauté, until translucent- about 3 minutes.
-Add the cherry tomatoes and bring this mixture to a simmer- cook for about 5 minutes.
-Use the back of your spoon to smash the cherry tomatoes and release their juice while cooking.
+- Stir in the cherry tomatoes and bring the mixture to a simmer: cooking for about 5 minutes.
+Use the back of your spoon to smash the cherry tomatoes and release their juice while the base cooks.

-Add the heavy cream and butter into the sauce.
+- Stir the heavy cream and butter into the sauce.
 Bring the sauce to a gentle simmer.
-Don't allow the mixture to boil because boiling will cause the cream to curdle.
+Don't allow the mixture to boil as it will cause the cream to curdle.

-Add the cooled, roasted cauliflower to the butter sauce in the pot and stir to combine and coat in the sauce.
-Allow the cauliflower to warm over low heat while you steam the basmati rice.
+- Add the cooled, roasted cauliflower to the butter sauce in the pot and stir to coat it in the sauce completely.
+Allow the cauliflower to warm over low heat while you prepare the basmati rice.

-Spoon the rice onto serving platters and top with the warmed cauliflower.
-Garnish with chopped cilantro and serve with some toasty naan bread.
-Enjoy!So, hopefully, if you're like the Soldier, I can convert you with this recipe.
-You really ought to give it a try.
-Think about it, pin it and share it with your friends...you can do it!
+- Spoon the rice onto serving platters and top with the warmed cauliflower.
+Garnish with chopped cilantro and serve with toasted naan bread.

 In addition to this amazing vegetarian recipe, I also have these that you simply must try: